gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 ### vs. Real-World Dataset Result (Czech FOI Deaths + Real Doses) for AG70

-This run applies the time-varying Cox proportional hazards model to **real-world data from the Czech Republic**, using actual vaccination dose dates and recorded all-cause deaths.
+This run applies exactly the same evaluation to **real-world data from the Czech Republic**, using actual vaccination dose dates and recorded all-cause deaths.
-The analysis focused on deaths observed from start 01.01.2020 as day 0 up to day 1095.

 The model includes two covariates:
 - `vaccinated`: binary indicator for vaccination status
 - `vaccinated_time`: time since vaccination

-Same penalization value as for simulated data above was used to stabilize the model and prevent overfitting.
+Same penalization value as for simulated data above was used.

 **Model Outcome Summary:**